-TITLE OF THE COURSE: G 102 DC 2.4: MATHEMATICS FOR ECONOMICS 3 hours per week: Total hours: 42
+TITLE OF THE COURSE: G 102 DC 2.4: MATHEMATICS FOR ECONOMICS

 - To acquaint the students with elementary knowledge of mathematical techniques in Economics. - To train them to use mathematical techniques in economics.

 On Successful completion of the course, the student will be able to